Interested in learning about scope creep and how to prevent it?

 How ClickUp Helps You Manage Scope Creep

 ClickUp is the world’s highest-rated free project management tool.
-It’s used by companies like Google, Nike, and Airbnb and has tons of features to keep your projects on track.
+It’s used by companies like Google, Webflow, and Airbnb and has tons of features to keep your projects on track.
 Using ClickUp is super easy and will boost your productivity in no time.

 Here are a few of ClickUp’s features that can help streamline your project management: